himynameisoleg/himynameisoleg-gatsby/src/content/delete-node-modules.md

 title: "Free Up Disk Space, delete node_modules"
 date: "2020-01-18"
 ---
-Here is a simple script that checks a directory for node module and prints the total damage done:
+Here is a simple little script that checks a directory for node module and prints the total damage done:

 ```bash
 cd directory_to_check